LexingtonSmiles/Penney-Game/DataGeneration.md

   - (a)generating random indices

     vs.
-  - (b)kiri help
+  - (b)flattening the n decks into a single list then shuffling. splitting the list into num arrays while preserving the original deck size

-- detecing seed to use for deck generation:
+- detecting seed to use for deck generation:
   - (c)scanning each file in the data folder and returning the next highest integer

     vs